South Barito Regency: Education

-In 2020, there are 108 kindergartens, 184 elementary schools, 79 junior high schools, 34 senior high schools, in addition to five vocational high schools.
-In addition, there are two higher education institutions in the regency, both of them located in South Dusun district.
-All of higher education institutions in the regency are private as of 2020.
+In 2020, there were 108 kindergartens, 184 elementary schools, 79 junior high schools, 34 senior high schools, in addition to five vocational high schools.
+In addition, there were two higher education institutions in the regency, both of them located in South Dusun District.
+All of the higher education institutions in the regency are private as at 2020.
 One of them is Dahani Dahanai Economy College, which offers bachelor in management.
 The other one is Al Ma'arif Islamic College which focus on Islam-related subjects.

-Town of Buntok also has one public library owned by the regency government.
+The town of Buntok also has one public library owned by the regency government.
 In 2016, government of the regency stated that it would construct 10 smaller libraries in 10 villages.

 Healthcare

-On healthcare, there is one hospital located in town of Buntok, two polyclinics, 64 puskesmas, and six registered pharmacies in the regency.
+On healthcare, there is one hospital located in the town of Buntok, two polyclinics, 64 puskesmas, and six registered pharmacies in the regency.
 Jaraga Sasameh Regional Hospital, the only hospital in the regency, is public owned by the regency government.
 The hospital is classified as C-class by Ministry of Health.
 Other than that, there are three registered medical clinics, 161 healthcare centers, 143 family planning clinics, and two maternity hospitals.